Brain-reading: Security

 In 2013 a project led by University of California Berkeley professor John Chuang published findings on the feasibility of brainwave-based computer authentication as a substitute for passwords.
 Improvements in the use of biometrics for computer authentication has continually improved since the 1980s, but this research team was looking for a method faster and less intrusive than today's retina scans, fingerprinting, and voice recognition.
 The technology chosen to improve security measures is an electroencephalogram (EEG), or brainwave measurer, to improve passwords into "pass thoughts."
 Using this method Chuang and his team were able to customize tasks and their authentication thresholds to the point where they were able to reduce error rates under 1%, significantly better than other recent methods.
 In order to better attract users to this new form of security the team is still researching mental tasks that are enjoyable for the user to perform while having their brainwaves identified.
 In the future this method could be as cheap, accessible, and straightforward as thought itself.

 John-Dylan Haynes states that fMRI can also be used to identify recognition in the brain.
 He provides the example of a criminal being interrogated about whether he recognizes the scene of the crime or murder weapons.

 Methods of analysis

 Classification

 In classification, a pattern of activity across multiple voxels is used to determine the particular class from which the stimulus was drawn.
-Many studies have classified visual stimuli, but this approach has also been used to classify cognitive states.